-California warehouse fire trial limps on after hung jury
+California warehouse fire case limps on after hung jury

 “It’s something,” she said.
 “Doesn’t matter, it’s not going to bring my son back.”

 Her son and Alex Vega’s brother Alberto, 36, said Almena should be re-tried.
-Most jurors wanted to find him guilty, but two jurors disagreed.
+Ten jurors wanted to find him guilty, but two disagreed.

 “I know it’s going to be long and exhausting, like this already was,” Alberto Vega said.
 “The whole thing just sucks.”